Guitar Lessons for Beginners ::: Bluesy Style Lessons ::: Americana Finger-Style Lessons ::: Christmas Carol Lessons

 Can you use other notes, as well as chord tones?
 Yes, of course you can, but they always play the role as 'passing tones', which, as the name implies, are notes that you pass through on the way to the chord tone you're aiming for.
 If you listen to the version of Little Wing I did on my Strat a while back, you'll hear all kinds of stuff going on, but it's all just an elaboration of what I did in this simple version.
 Once you can see those chord tones everywhere, those other notes are a piece of cake ... you'll have to trust me on that.
 When you can really see the chord tones, the gaps between them (where the 'other' notes are) are very manageable.
 I could say that I revert to thinking of the underlying scale, but that would be wrong.
 If anything, I'd say I think of each chord as 'extendable' and then use the imaginary extended chord's chord tones.
 So, for example, Am can become 'Am7 add 6 add 2", meaning I can think of the chord as 1-2-b3-5-6-b7 and use any or all of those chord tones.

 And what am I looking at down there?
 How do I see what I'm seeing?
 What's the trick?
 You'll have to order my PlaneTalk package to find out, but I can tell you that it's so simple you already know it ... you just don't know how powerful knowing it can be.
 In fact, after I edited this movie together, I did another version for my PlaneTalkers using a different overlay showing the PlaneTalk mindset.
-It's going to be a free demo for those who have just bought the package, available through the private forum.
+It's available through the private forum for those who have bought the Full PlaneTalk Package.